 - Non-terminating non-recurring decimal expansion

-Here we will discuss about terminating decimal expansion.
-A number has a terminating decimal expansion if the digits after the decimal point terminate.
-The fraction 5/10 has the decimal expansion 0.5, which is a terminating decimal expansion because digits after the decimal point end after one digit.
+A number has a terminating decimal expansion if the digits after the decimal point terminate or are finite.
+The fraction 5/10 has the decimal expansion of 0.5, which is a terminating decimal expansion because digits after the decimal point end after one digit.
 A rational number has either a terminating decimal expansion or a non-terminating recurring decimal expansion.
 For example, 23.5 is a terminating decimal number because it has 1 digit after the decimal point.

 How to Recognize a Terminating Decimal?